makerlabmx/altair-arduinoide/avr/libraries/Mesh/Readme.md

 With Aquila, endpoints 0 to 7 are free for user's custom implementations, endpoints 8-16 are reserved as follows:

-15: Short Address collision discovery
+- 15: Short Address collision discovery and EUI anouncement
-14: WSerial
+- 14: WSerial
-13: Aquila Protocol
+- 13: Aquila Protocol
-12: Services
+- 12: Services
-8 - 11: Reserved
+- 8 - 11: Reserved

 ## Channel

-- We are using channel 0X1A by default.
+- We are using channel 26 by default.

 ## Automatic Address Assignment: